 The main source of CCRs continues to be Police Scotland, followed by Education Services and Health Services: these three sources account for over 80% of all CCRs.
 The number of CCRs submitted by Police Scotland has been continually increasing over the last 5 years although this has slowed in the last year.
 This is potentially a consequence of the COVID-19 pandemic lockdown measures, which resulted in a reduced visibility of children and young people.
+CCRs have continued to be submitted a and young people.
 CCRs have continued to be submitted and of particular note is the increasing numbers of CCRs being submitting from Education.